6529-Collections/nftdelegation/Documentation/Write_Functions.md

 <b>Purpose:</b> The batchRevocations() function revokes the delegation rights given to 1 to 5 delegation addresses on various use cases of different collections.

 <b>Description:</b> The function takes three parameters:  _collectionAddresses[], _delegationAddresses[] and _useCases[].
 The _collectionAddresses parameter is an array that includes the collection addresses for each one of the delegation addresses that will be revoked.
 The _delegationAddresses parameter is an array that includes the delegation addresses for each one of the collection addresses that will be revoked.
 The _useCases parameter is an array that includes the types of delegations that will be revoked.

+<b>Notes:</b> All Arrays used when calling this function should have the same length to avoid transaction execution failure or the revocation of partial delegations.

       /**
         * @dev Revokes 1 to 5 delegation addresses from a delegator.